The muddy duo

 4. On the friend front, it’s been really great tackling this endeavour with Alison.
 We live at opposite ends of the country, but somehow we are making it work.
 We text each other a lot (a lot!) with updates on our training, ideas, how hungry we are, good recipes, books we’ve read.
 We’ve planned in to run together twice more before the big day.
 That’ll give us a chance to prepare and get used to each others’ pace.
 So if you are thinking of doing a challenge of some sort, try enlisting a co-conspirator.
 It doesn’t matter if you live far apart.

 5. I’ve found it helpful to put the marathon into perspective.
 There are loads of people who run much further and in really gruelling circumstances.
-I just read an incredibly moving book about a 57 year old woman who ran round the world, wild camping pretty much all the way, including at temperatures of -50 in Siberia.
+I just read an incredibly moving book about an awesome woman who ran round the world, wild camping pretty much all the way, including at temperatures of -50 in Siberia.
 Twentysix miles in Brighton seems trivial in comparison.
 (Don’t worry, I’m not about to set off round the world).

 It [the run] made me see that everything in life is an adventure and a miracle, whether it’s running across a glacier or boiling water to make a cup of tea.
 Life is the greatest, happiest and often toughest adventure of all and I’ve fallen in love with it all over again”